 Hasslinger: Data centers might all need some rate limiting capability to keep from being overloaded.
 Ahern: IRIS already has built infrastrucuture to control/throttle individual access to services to address this, other centers might need to do the same thing.

-Vallee: could focus on data-volume reducing functions (decimation, only radial, etc.) might be a good focus.
+Tilmann/Vallee: could focus on data-volume reducing functions (decimation, only radial, etc.) might be a good focus.

 GEOSCOPE: all-in-one-file still has advantages.
 GEOSCOPE could continue supporting this.
 IRIS will likely not do so as there are also many disadvantages to keeping the metadata with the timeseries data.